pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 	}
 </style>
 ```
 A width of 150px is just a starting point.
-Adjust this value until it fits on your page.
-1. Add additional styles as you see fit.
+Adjust this value until it fits on your page and add additional styles as you see fit.
 For styling help, reference our <a href="http://www.pardot.com/help/faqs/forms/basic-css-for-forms" target="_blank">Basic CSS for Forms</a> page.

 ## Changelog ##